genderkit/genderkit/_articles/testosterone.md

 ### How do I get testosterone?

+Most people get testosterone using the UK system for gender medicine.
+Read [our step-by-step guide to getting medical support]({% link _resources/medical.md %}) for information about using that system.
+Some people also choose to [access hormones without a medical diagnosis]({% link _resources/hrt-without-diagnosis.md %}).

 For testosterone therapy to begin, it is required that any other significant medical or mental health issues are "reasonably well controlled" {% cite cr181 -l 24 %}.
 This means that a medical professional is currently helping or has helped you manage the condition.

 In a small proportion of people menstruation (periods) is not stopped by testosterone therapy, and either [GnRH agonists]({% link _articles/gnrh-agonists.md %}) {% cite ngicns-endocrine -l 5 %} or [progesterone]({% link _articles/progesterone.md %}) {% cite seal:2007 %} can be used to do this instead.